 The world’s largest horse of all time might have been a shire born in 1846 named Mammoth (AKA Sampson).
 He stood 21.2 hands high and weighed an estimated 3,300 pounds.

 Is the Shire Horse Right for You?

-Shires may be big, but they're very calm.
-Although beginning riders might need a boost to climb aboard, they can be reasonably sure of a smooth ride.
+While they're massive in size, shire horses are typically manageable, even for inexperienced owners and riders.
+Some riders might need a boost to climb aboard, but they can be reasonably sure of a smooth ride.
 Shires rarely rear or buck, and they don't scare easily.
-They tolerate loud noises, vehicles, kids, water, horns, thunder, and even other animals such as dogs with aplomb and evenness.
+They are eager to please and easy to train.

 More Horse Breeds

 If you’re interested in similar breeds, check out: